david-mcgaughy/scorebug/README.md

+# 🏀 High School Basketball Scorebug
-# 🏀 OBS HTML Scoreboard System
+An HTML Scoreboard System for use with OBS
 ### Hybrid OCR Automation + Manual Control + Live Ticker

-A professional, broadcast-ready HTML scorebug designed for OBS Studio.
+A professional, broadcast-ready HTML scorebug designed for use with OBS Studio.
 This system offers a hybrid workflow: use **Scoreboard OCR** for fully automated data integration, or use the included **Control Dashboard** for manual scoring and live configuration.

 [Scoreboard Preview]